All Episodes

 I think the American people wanted to make sure those workers and hospital workers and small businesses were all taken care of and made whole.

-And that, of course, followed by the business loan availability of cash, uh, the $4 trillion by the Fed freed up.
+And that, of course, followed by the business loan availability of cash, the $4 trillion by the Fed freed up.

-Uh, but he's saying that if we, in fact, just had the payroll tax, $750 billion, that in and of itself probably would have naturally brought us out once we get on the other side of the health side of this.
+But he's saying that if we, in fact, just had the payroll tax, $750 billion, that in and of itself probably would have naturally brought us out once we get on the other side of the health side of this.

 You want to be able to get back up and running and make it a V-shaped recovery, an automatic pop-up.

-Our entire way, standard of living is based on that.
+Our entire way standard of living is based on that.

-All right, along Sean Hannity Show 800 941.
+All right, as we roll along, Sean Hannity Show 800-941, Sean.

-Sean, look, that we've got a lot of good news.
+Look, we've got a lot of good news.

 There's no good news when you're in the middle of a pandemic.